kekse1/v4/docs/modules/web/animate.md

 ### Relaying with less styles
 If you continue an animation with less styles in your keyframes than an older animation, but use a style which is used in this older animations, I'm also animating the other styles to their last keyframe element additionally to the new styles.
-So it's more fluid again.
+So it's more fluid!

 ## Scaling
 _Some_ animations are being scaled, if you define it in your `_options`, in the `duration`.